Use Amazon Cognito as Identity Provider

 EOF

-curl -X POST -H "Authorization: Bearer $API_TOKEN" \
+--header "Authorization: Bearer $API_TOKEN" \

--H 'Content-Type: application/vnd.gooddata.api+json' \
+--header 'Content-Type: application/vnd.gooddata.api+json' \

-curl -X PUT -H "Authorization: Bearer $API_TOKEN" \
+--header "Authorization: Bearer $API_TOKEN" \

--H 'Content-Type: application/vnd.gooddata.api+json' \
+--header 'Content-Type: application/vnd.gooddata.api+json' \

-Log in to GoodData
+Log In to GoodData

 Cleanup

-aws cognito-idp delete-user-pool-domain --user-pool-id $USERPOOL_ID --domain gdcn-demo
+aws cognito-idp delete-user-pool-domain \

-aws cognito-idp delete-user-pool --user-pool-id $USERPOOL_ID
+aws cognito-idp delete-user-pool \